Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Why Do Dogs Have Dewclaws?

-Depending on the breed of dog you get, he may or may not have dewclaws.
-Some breeders remove them when the puppies are very young, so upon purchasing the pup, they have been already removed and you may never be aware of their past presence.
-Rottweiler puppies are often sold with dewclaws removed.
-So are dewclaws useless appendages or do they have some use?
-The topic of whether dogs should keep their dewclaws or if they are better off removed, remains for the most part a subject of controversy.
+So, are dewclaws useless appendages or do they have some use?
+The topic of whether dogs should keep their dewclaws or if they are better off removed remains for the most part a subject of controversy.
 We'll see both sides of the argument.

 Three Reasons Why Dewclaws Are Removed

 First and foremost, the decision to remove dewclaws must be done very early.
-If you're getting your puppy at 8 weeks it's a no-brainer since the breeder will have likely already taken care of it since dewclaw removal is done when the pup is less than 5 days old.
+If you're getting your puppy at 8 weeks, it's a no-brainer.
+Sometimes, the breeder will have already taken care of it since dewclaw removal is done when the pup is less than 5 days old.

 One of the main issues with dewclaws is the fact that in most dogs they never touch the ground.
 This means that, unlike the other nails on the toes that make contact with the ground, the dewclaw nails never wear down.
 This means the owner must trim the nail on a routine basis to keep them at a safe length.
 Failure to do so may result in the dewclaw growing long and curved and possibly embedding in the dog's dewclaw pad.